Frequencies (film): Plot

 The plot develops in a world where every person emits a specific frequency which determines his or her luck, further determining his or her success in life.
 Higher frequency means better luck and thus less feelings.
 In this world where relationship, connections, and life worth is determined by predestined "frequencies", Isaac-Newton Midgeley, known as Zak, is a Low Born who wants to change his fate and start a relationship with High Born savant, Marie-Curie Fortune.

 Despite his teachers and his parents who tell Zak that Marie and he are opposites which will never attract, Zak attempts throughout his youth to court Marie, with no success.
 Marie, being of high frequency, is unable to feel emotion; however, her goal is to feel love.
 Zak's friend, Theo, attempts to help Zak raise his frequency, a feat claimed to be impossible.
 During his teenage years, Zak uses magnets and other methods to no avail.

 Upon returning, as a young adult to Marie's birthday, he claims to be able to raise his frequency and eventually manages a kiss from Marie.
 The two end up spending the night together.
 Zak discovers with Theo that sound waves, when combined with gibberish two-syllable words, are able to temporarily raise one's frequency.
 They create a cell phone device which, based on the environment, is able to determine which words can raise one's frequency.

 However, Zak and Marie discover that the words actually have mind-controlling properties, which may have caused their love.
 A secret government organization detains Zak and his associates, revealing that this phenomenon had been known throughout history but slowly forgotten.
 By 1760, this phenomenon had lost much of its power.
 Unable to contact Theo, Zak uses a word to paralyze his captor and escapes.
-Zac escapes to Theo's house whose father reveals that music, specifically by Mozart, can balance everyone's frequencies and nullify the mind-controlling properties of these words.
+Zak escapes to Theo's house whose father reveals that music, specifically by Mozart, can balance everyone's frequencies and nullify the mind-controlling properties of these words.
 Theo is able to calculate an equation based on music and discover that fate exists.
 He is able to predict the future and destinies of others.
 Zak and Marie realize their love was caused by fate, not choice.
 Finding this irrelevant, the two hold hands while Theo realizes the perfect philosophical equation.